This post or page may contain affiliate links. Please click here to read my disclosure policy.

 I never really appreciated how much families spend on clothing for their kids until I had one of my own.
 It’s crazy how easy it would be to spend hundreds of dollars on new clothes for my son every season.
 I like to think that I’m not cheap, but thrifty so I’m all about the deals–especially when it comes to something he’ll only wear for a few months.
-I’ve been doing a bunch of research and I wanted to share a few tips on how to save on clothes for the whole family.
+I’ve been doing a bunch of research and I wanted to share a few tips on how to save money on clothes for the entire family.

 When it comes to kids clothes, there’s always hand-me-downs and consignments.
 Nothing wrong with those!
 Hand-me-downs are great for little ones, but aren’t always available or the best quality.
 And for those of us who are super busy, making it to consignment stores and sales isn’t always an option either.